Praxeology: Origin and etymology

-The Italian philosopher, Carmelo Ottaviano, was using the Italianised version, prassiologia, in his treatises starting from 1935, but in his own way, as a theory of politics.
-After the Second World War the use of the term praxeology spread widely.
-After the emigration of Mises to the US his pupil Murray Rothbard defended the praxeological approach.
-A revival of Espinas's approach in France was revealed in the works of Pierre Massé (1946), the eminent cybernetician, Georges Théodule Guilbaud (1953), the Belgian logician, Leo Apostel (1957), the cybernetician, Anatol Rapoport (1962), Henry Pierron, psychologist and lexicographer (1957), François Perroux, economist (1957), the social psychologist, Robert Daval (1963), the well-known sociologist, Raymond Aron (1963) and the methodologists, Abraham Antoine Moles and Roland Caude (1965).

-Under the influence of Tadeusz Kotarbiński, praxeology flourished in Poland.
-A special "Centre of Praxeology" (Zaklad Prakseologiczny) was created under the organizational guidance of the Polish Academy of Sciences, with its own periodical (from 1962), called at first Materiały Prakseologiczne (Praxeological Papers), and then abbreviated to Prakseologia.
-It published hundreds of papers by different authors, and the materials for a special vocabulary edited by Professor Tadeusz Pszczolowski, the leading praxeologist of the younger generation.
-A sweeping survey of the praxeological approach is to be found in the paper by the French statistician Micheline Petruszewycz, "A propos de la praxéologie".

 Ludwig von Mises was influenced by several theories in forming his work on praxeology, including Immanuel Kant's works, Max Weber's work on methodological individualism, and Carl Menger's development of the subjective theory of value.

 Philosopher of science Mario Bunge published works of systematic philosophy that included contributions to praxeology.

 Austrian economics

 Austrian economics in the tradition of Ludwig von Mises relies heavily on praxeology in the development of its economic theories.
 Mises considered economics to be a sub-discipline of praxeology.
 Austrian School economists, following Mises, use praxeology and deduction, rather than empirical studies, to determine economic principles.
 According to these theorists, with the action axiom as the starting point, it is possible to draw conclusions about human behavior that are both objective and universal.
 For example, the notion that humans engage in acts of choice implies that they have preferences, and this must be true for anyone who exhibits intentional behavior.

 Advocates of praxeology also say that it provides insights for the field of ethics.